← Blog

 Can I use succession planning if I don’t have a dedicated HR team?

-Yes, succession planning works for companies without HR departments by using simple templates and focusing on 2-3 key roles initially.
+Yes, succession planning works for companies without HR departments (or those exploring fractional HR for startups) by using simple templates and focusing on 2-3 key roles initially.
 Start with basic documentation of key responsibilities, identify 1-2 potential internal candidates per role, and create informal mentoring relationships instead of complex development programs.

 As your company grows and key roles become more specialized, succession planning transitions from a nice-to-have to a business-critical strategy.
 Combining internal talent development with a strong external recruiting pipeline gives you the control to manage transitions on your terms instead of reacting to sudden departures.
 With Dover, you can build a system that continuously identifies, develops, and supports your next generation of leaders.
 The future of your organization is already forming; the real question is whether you’re shaping it intentionally or leaving it to chance.